thapapradeep884/week-6-12194940-/README.md

 **6.1.
 Creating a package**

-Firstly, we create a workspace for the package:
+In the beginning, we make a workspace for the package:

 ```
 mkdir -p launch_ws/src